 The year 2018 may be one of the most important years in American history.
 What happens in 2018 may determine whether or not the United States remains a coherent country.
 But what will determine this?
 What might actually happen?
 And what are the constitutional issues — good and bad — that are contributing to the crisis that the USA seems to find itself in?
 Maria Armoudian talked with three experts on American history and law.

 Sanford Levinson is a Professor of Political Science and Law at the University of Texas at Austin.
-Levinson is an expert in constitutional law and is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It).
+He is an expert in constitutional law and is the author of Our Undemocratic Constitution: Where the Constitution Goes Wrong (And How We the People Can Correct It).

 Jennifer Frost is a Professor of American History at the University of Auckland.
-Frost is an expert in American history and is the author of An Interracial Movement of the Poor: Community Organizing and the New Left in the 1960s.
+She is an expert in American history and is the author of An Interracial Movement of the Poor: Community Organizing and the New Left in the 1960s.

 This interview has been edited for clarity and length